Nine Lives: A Novel

 If you’re on the list, someone wants you dead.

-From the New York Times bestselling author of Eight Perfect Murders comes the heart-pounding story of nine strangers who receive a cryptic list with their names on it—and then begin to die in highly unusual circumstances.
+From the New York Times bestselling author of Eight Perfect Murders comes a heart-pounding crime thriller about nine strangers who receive a cryptic list with their names on it—and then begin to die in highly unusual circumstances.

 Nine strangers receive a list with their names on it in the mail.
 Nothing else, just a list of names on a single sheet of paper.
 None of the nine people know or have ever met the others on the list.
 They dismiss it as junk mail, a fluke—until very, very bad things begin happening to people on the list.